co/TheLastRogue/README.md

 ##Start Playing

-Run Main.py with python 3.
+Run Main.py with python (both 2 and 3 should work).